 (i) SUBJECT ONLY TO SECTION 13(B)(iii) BELOW, CONTRACTOR HEREBY AGREES TO RELEASE, INDEMNIFY, PROTECT, DEFEND, AND HOLD HARMLESS COMPANY GROUP FROM AND AGAINST ANY AND ALL CLAIMS RELATED TO OR ARISING FROM WORK PERFORMED PURSUANT TO THIS CONTRACT FOR (I) THE INJURY, ILLNESS, OR DEATH OF ANY MEMBER OF CONTRACTOR GROUP, OR (2) THE LOSS, DAMAGE, DESTRUCTION, AND/OR WRECK AND DEBRIS REMOVAL OF ANY PROPERTY BELONGING TO ANY MEMBER OF CONTRACTOR GROUP, WITHOUT REGARD TO WHETHER ANY SUCH CLAIM IS CAUSED, IN WHOLE OR IN PART, BY THE NEGLIGENCE (WHETHER SOLE, JOINT, OR CONCURRENT; ACTIVE OR PASSIVE), STRICT LIABILITY, STATUTORY LIABILITY, CONTRACTUAL LIABILITY, OR OTHER FAULT (EXCLUDING ONLY THE GROSS NEGLIGENCE AND INTENTIONAL MISCONDUCT) OF ANY MEMBER OF THE COMPANY GROUP OR BY ANY DEFECT OR PRE-EXISTING CONDITION (WHETHER KNOWN OR UNKNOWN; PATENT, LATENT, OR OTHERWISE).

-(ii) COMPANY HEREBY AGREES TO RELEASE, INDEMNIFY, PROTECT, DEFEND, AND HOLD HARMLESS CONTRACTOR GROUP FROM AND AGAINST ANY AND ALL CLAIMS RELATED TO OR ARISING FROM WORK PERFORMED PURSUANT TO THIS CONTRACT FOR (1) THE INJURY, ILLNESS, OR DEATH OF ANY MEMBER OF COMPANY GROUP, OR (2) THE LOSS, DAMAGE, OR DESTRUCTION OF ANY PROPERTY BELONGING TO ANY MEMBER OF COMPANY GROUP AND WHICH IS SITUATED AT THE SITE AT WHICH THE APPLICABLE WORK IS TO BE PERFORMED HEREUNDER, WITHOUT REGARD TO WHETHER ANY SUCH CLAIM IS CAUSED, IN WHOLE OR IN PART, BY THE NEGLIGENCE (WHETHER SOLE, JOINT, OR CONCURRENT; ACTIVE OR PASSIVE), STRICT LIABILITY, STATUTORY LIABILITY, CONTRACTUAL LIABIUTY, OR OTHER FAULT (EXCLUDING ONLY THE GROSS NEGLIGENCE AND INTENTIONAL MISCONDUCT) OF ANY MEMBER OF THE CONTRACTOR GROUP OR BY ANY DEFECT OR PRE-EXISTING CONDITION (WHETHER KNOWN OR UNKNOWN; PATENT, LATENT, OR OTHERWISE).
+(ii) COMPANY HEREBY AGREES TO RELEASE, INDEMNIFY, PROTECT, DEFEND, AND HOLD HARMLESS CONTRACTOR GROUP FROM AND AGAINST ANY AND ALL CLAIMS RELATED TO OR ARISING FROM WORK PERFORMED PURSUANT TO THIS CONTRACT FOR (1) THE INJURY, ILLNESS, OR DEATH OF ANY MEMBER OF COMPANY GROUP, OR (2) THE LOSS, DAMAGE, DESTRUCTION, AND/OR WRECK AND DEBRIS REMOVAL OF ANY PROPERTY BELONGING TO ANY MEMBER OF COMPANY GROUP AND WHICH IS SITUATED AT THE SITE AT WHICH THE APPLICABLE WORK IS TO BE PERFORMED HEREUNDER, WITHOUT REGARD TO WHETHER ANY SUCH CLAIM IS CAUSED, IN WHOLE OR IN PART, BY THE NEGLIGENCE (WHETHER SOLE, JOINT, OR CONCURRENT; ACTIVE OR PASSIVE), STRICT LIABILITY, STATUTORY LIABILITY, CONTRACTUAL LIABIUTY, OR OTHER FAULT (EXCLUDING ONLY THE GROSS NEGLIGENCE AND INTENTIONAL MISCONDUCT) OF ANY MEMBER OF THE CONTRACTOR GROUP OR BY ANY DEFECT OR PRE-EXISTING CONDITION (WHETHER KNOWN OR UNKNOWN; PATENT, LATENT, OR OTHERWISE).

 c.
 Notwithstanding anything contained in Section 13d(b) of this Contract to the contrary, in the event that an injury or accident giving rise to a Claim which is subject to the laws of any jurisdiction that prohibits or limits the Parties' ability to provide the indemnity set forth above, then, if such law must be applied, the indemnifying Party's obligations shall exist to the full extent allowed by the law of such jurisdiction; and such indemnifying Party voluntarily agrees to carry the maximum amount of insurance which may be allowed or required by the law of such jurisdiction for the protection of the indemnified Parties against such loss or liability.
 The Parties agree that their respective indemnity obligations hereunder are independent of any insurance which such Parties may be required to carry hereunder.
-The liabilities assumed by Contractor pursuant to this Section 13 shall not be limited to the amounts of any current property or liability insurance carried by Contractor.
+The liabilities assumed by a Party pursuant to this Section 13 shall not be limited to the amounts of any current property or liability insurance carried by such Party.

 d.
 Any indemnified Party under this Section 13 shall have the right to participate at its own expense, with attorneys of its choice, in the defense of any Claim for which it has rights to indemnity pursuant to this Section without releasing the indemnifying Party from any of its indemnity obligations hereunder; provided, however, that the indemnifying Party shall have the exclusive control of the defense and settlement of any such Claim; provided, further that the indemnifying Party shall not have the right to settle any Claim for any resolution other than the payment of money without the indemnified Party's express, written consent.